Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

     1. (`ncn-m002#`) Upgrade `ncn-m001`.
 This **must** be executed on **`ncn-m002`**.

+        > **`NOTE`** If Kuberenetes encryption has been enabled via the [Kubernetes Encryption Documentation](../operations/kubernetes/encryption/README.md), then backup the `/etc/cray/kubernetes/encryption` directory on the master node before upgrading and restore the directory after the node has been upgraded.

         ```bash
         /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-master-nodes.sh ncn-m001
         ```

+        > **`NOTE`** The `/etc/cray/kubernetes/encryption` directory should be restored if it was backed up.
+Once it is restored, the `kube-apiserver` on the rebuilt node should be restarted.

 1. Follow the steps documented in [Stage 3.4 - Upgrade `weave` and `multus`](../../../upgrade/Stage_3.md#stage-34---upgrade-weave-and-multus)